Saniagade/CODE-REFACTORING-AND-PERFORMANCE-OPTIMIZATION/README.md

 Functions and variables follow meaningful naming conventions.
 Reusability has been increased by introducing reusable methods.
 Maintainability is improved by reducing duplication and splitting large functions.
-The project is now more robust, with error handling and validation.

-Future developers (or even the same developer after a few months) will find it much easier to understand and extend the project.

-This aligns with the goals of refactoring: improving code quality while keeping behavior unchanged.
-The program output remains the same, but the structure is cleaner, more professional, and future-ready.